francescmarti00/dmu-multimedia/md/PouchDB-lab2-TECH3015.md

 To add data to the database is straightforward.
 We just use the `put()` method that PouchDB provides, passing in the data.

-xxx Let's suppose that we just want to save email addresses in our database.
+Let's suppose that we just want to save email addresses in our database.
 To do this we have to create an object.
 Let's call it `user`.
 This object includes two variables, the `_id` and the user email

 ```JS
 let user = {